cgwire/kitsu/docs/getting-started-production/README.md

 - (3) You can add an estimation for the task (in day unit)
 - (4) Kitsu calculates the sum of the timesheet fed by the artists
-- (5) The number of back and forths with the retake status
+- (5) The number of back-and-forths with the retake status
 - (6) You can add a start date for the task (with the calendar)
 - (7) Kitsu calculates the due date with the Start Date and the estimation
 - (8)(9) the Wip and Feedback dates are automatically filled